Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 The study site was a small (5 hectare) patch within the Macchia Sacra Special Protection Area.
-It was selected as it was suitable for thorough imaging by drone, as this formed the basis of our ground-truthed observations of Biodiversity.
+It was selected as it was suitable for thorough imaging by drone, which formed the basis of our ground-truthed Biodiversity observations.
 With the expertise in classification imparted by an expert botanist, we defined 8 types of plant communities within the study site ([Figure 1](#Figure_1)).
 The area is characterized by the presence of a road on the north-east part of the site.
-From the level of the road the elevation declines to a lower part that features a sharp canyon running south to west, the result of a previous small stream which had dried up by the time of our drone survey.
+From the level of the road the elevation declines to a lower part which features a sharp canyon running south to west, the result of a previous small stream which had dried up by the time of our drone survey.
 This part of the study site is characterized by hydrophilic vegetation.
 Between these two extremes is a small hill which culminates in a plateau.
 The plateau is the resting area of a herd of cows which graze in the area.
-This area is much dryer and subject to strong pasture pressure and mechanical disruption, but is more nutrient which, owing to the presence of cow manure.
+This area is much dryer and subject to strong pasture pressure and mechanical disruption, but is more nutrient which, due to the presence of cow manure.

 ## Evaluation of the Efficacy of our Results: